-Bloesser's Pond is a delightful 4-acre freshwater pond located within a larger 14-acre wetland complex in the Lemon Creek watershed found in Southern Staten Island, Richmond County.
-Its serene attributes lend themselves wonderfully to many residents and visitors seeking solace from their busy days.
-Activities such as walking, bird watching, nature viewing, and photography are all highly enjoyable from the shore of this scenic pool.
+Bloesser's Pond is a 4-acre freshwater pond located within a larger 14-acre wetland complex in the Lemon Creek watershed in Southern Staten Island, Richmond County.
+Activities include walking, bird watching, nature viewing, and photography.

-The keen-eyed observer will spot a wonderful collection of birds, including many types of warblers such as the black-throated blue warbler and cerulean warbler, as well as the American bittern and Least bittern.
-Contributing further to the incredibly diverse habitat are several wetland cover types including, deciduous swamp, emergent marsh, shrub swamp, and wet meadow, each allowing for an abundant variety of amphibians and reptiles to flourish.
+Birds, including many types of warblers such as the black-throated blue warbler and cerulean warbler, as well as the American bittern and least bittern can bee seen.
+Several wetland cover types including, deciduous swamp, emergent marsh, shrub swamp, and wet meadow allow for an abundant variety of amphibians and reptiles.

 For your safety and protection of the resource, the following regulations are in place:

-- All State Properties are Carry in Carry Out facilities.
+- All State Forests are Carry in Carry Out facilities.

 - Unauthorized cutting of live trees or new trail building is prohibited.